ota-meshi/eslint-plugin-math/docs/rules/prefer-math-sqrt2.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.SQRT2` instead of other ways.
+This rule aims to enforce the use of `Math.SQRT2` instead of other ways to calculate the square root of 2.

+`Math.SQRT2` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're using √2
+- **Precision**: Provides the most accurate representation available in JavaScript
+- **Performance**: Direct constant access instead of function call overhead
+- **Mathematical significance**: Represents a fundamental irrational constant
+- **Readability**: More expressive than complex calculations

 <eslint-code-block fix>